Koenkk/zigbee2mqtt.io/docs/devices/QBKG24LM.md

 Press and hold the button on the device for +- 10 seconds (until the blue light starts blinking and stops blinking), release and wait.

+You may have to unpair the switch from an existing coordinator before the pairing process will start.

 ## Manual Home Assistant configuration
 Although Home Assistant integration through [MQTT discovery](../integration/home_assistant) is preferred,